rackerlabs/rackspace-how-to/content/rackspace-cdn/use-cdn-access-control-to-allow-your-origin.md

 #### Set the Access-Control-Allow-Origin header on each object

 Next, you need to set the `Access-Control-Allow-Origin` header on each of the objects to which you want it to apply.
-Run the following example command, replacing `image.png` with the object on which you want to set the header:
+Send the following example request, replacing `image.png` with the object on which you want to set the header:

     curl -si -X POST -H "X-Auth-Token: {AUTHTOKEN}" -H "Access-Control-Allow-Origin: *" https://storage101.iad3.clouddrive.com/v1/MossoCloudFS_{Account UUID}/{CONTAINER}/image.png

-Verify that the new header exists by running the following command:
+Verify that the new header exists by using the following cURL request:

     curl -si -I -H "X-Auth-Token: {AUTHTOKEN}" https://storage101.iad3.clouddrive.com/v1/MossoCloudFS_{Account UUID}/{CONTAINER}/image.png